Romania Itinerary How To Plan a One Week Trip to Romania by JetSettingFools.com

 Romania is one of the largest producers of wine in Europe…and it’s totally underrated!
 Although they are known for their white wine grape varietals (try the Feteasca Alba), they make incredible red wines, as well (Feteasca Neagra was far and away our favorite).

-In our travels, we like to get a taste of what is brewing locally and we were pleased to find locally produced craft beer in Romania.
-In fact, we were able to find dedicated craft beer bars in Bucharest and Brasov – and a few in Sibiu, too.
-We particularly like the beers from two Romanian breweries: Beereta and Hop Hooligans.
+We always like to get a taste of what’s brewing locally and were pleased to find excellent craft beer in Romania.
+In fact, we found dedicated craft beer bars in Bucharest, Brasov and Sibiu!
+We particularly like the offerings from two Romanian breweries: Beereta and Hop Hooligans.

 Best Time to Visit Romania